Minimal Self-Contained Quantum Refrigeration Machine Based on Four Quantum Dots

-giving rise, in the Born-Markov-Secular limit~\cite{BreuerPetruccione, Schaller}, to a Lindblad master equation for the reduced density matrix $\rho$ of the quadridot.
-The presence of $t$ plus the unitary rotation into the low-energy sector eliminates any degeneracy between all possible energy transitions between the eigenstates of the quadridot.
-The evolution of $\rho$ is then determined by the master equation
+with $a_{i,k}$ being an annihilation operator which destroy an electron of momentum $k$ in the lead $i$.
+In the Born-Markov-Secular limit~\cite{BreuerPetruccione, Schaller} these extra terms, give rise to a Lindblad equation for the reduced density matrix $\rho$ of the quadridot.
+The presence of $t$ plus the rotation into the low-energy sector eliminates degeneracies among all possible energy transitions between the eigenstates of the quadridot.
+The evolution of $\rho$ is then determined by

 where for each reservoir $\mathcal{D}_{i}$ represents associated Lindblad dissipator.
-This equation can be solved in the steady-state regime ($\dot{\rho}=0$) yielding the asymptotic configuration $\rho^\infty$, from which the heat currents $\langle \mathbf{J}_{Q,i}\rangle$ flowing through the i-th reservoir are then easily computed as~\cite{BreuerPetruccione},
+This equation can be solved in the steady-state regime ($\dot{\rho}=0$) yielding the asymptotic configuration $\rho^\infty$, from which the heat currents $\langle \mathbf{J}_{Q,i}\rangle$ flowing through the i-th reservoir are then computed as~\cite{BreuerPetruccione},